My dog ate grapes but seems fine

 What happens if my dog eats grapes?

-Depending on the amount you eat, you will vomit and suffer from diarrhoea and stomach pain as symptoms on a general level.
+My dog ate one grape.
+Depending on the amount you eat, He will vomit and suffer from diarrhea and stomach pain as symptoms on a general level.
 But if he eats a lot, he probably even dies.

 The amount of grapes that is deadly for a dog is estimated at 32 grams per kilo of weight for fresh grapes and 10 grams per kilo of weight for raisins according to the Merck veterinary manual.

 If our dog ingests grapes or raisins and his health is delicate, the problems are usually more severe.

 A grape or raisin, nothing happens, or should not occur.
 The problem comes when your dog ingest an amount greater than 35 grams per kg of dog weight.
 Example, our Byanca weighing 12 kg, eating half a kg of grapes or half a kg of raisins is very dangerous for your health.

 As we have already said, depending on the construction of the dog, its genetics, its state of health, etc., it will affect it in one way or another.

 For many studies that are done, no one can say that it is precisely what makes the dog sick, what studies have reached is that all kinds of grapes affect them negatively, severely damaging their kidneys and causing kidney failure.

 What exactly happens to dogs?
 Well, after the intake of grapes or raisins, the dog begins with gastrointestinal discomfort followed by acute renal failure.